Elettrotecnica/StarSystem/Readme.md

 ### Cross validation evaluation

-Every combination of (Classifier/Set of features) is evaluated in cross validation, together with a naive baseline assigning always the most frequent class (Weka's ZeroR classifier).
+Every combination of (Classifier/Set of features) is evaluated in cross validation against a baseline model.
+By default this is Weka's ZeroR, that assigns always the most frequent class to each sample, but a model of choice can be specified in the options.
+This allows also to benchmark our classifiers against a less trivial baseline to show which of them can be told *significantly* better.

 At the end of the evaluation, [paired-t test](https://en.wikipedia.org/wiki/Student's_t-test) is used to retrieve all combinations beating the baseline *significantly*.
 For each of them, StarSystem